L3ad Solutions

 • You operate in a niche with virtually no competition (rare)

 If you're below 2%, you're effectively not marketing.
-That's fine for some businesses (the contractor with a 6-month booked-out schedule).
+That's fine for some businesses (the specialist with a 6-month booked-out schedule).
 For most others, it shows up as flat revenue year over year and dependence on a small number of accounts.

 The hard part isn't the total number, it's the allocation.
 The framework that consistently works:

-Tier 1 — foundation (mandatory, ~$500-1500/mo for most local businesses)
+Tier 1 is mandatory, roughly $500-1500/mo for most local businesses:

 • Google Business Profile maintenance + posts ($300-600/mo if outsourced; ~5 hours/mo if internal)